-The most popular ones in Brussels are Libertine Supersport, Leftorium, Anti Tapas, Strictly Niceness, Los Ninos, Zukunft, Catclub, Opus, Last Days Of, ..: if you like the DJ’s Temples type of clubs.
-Recently the parties Giraffes & Penguins were launched by Rebel Up.
+The most popular ones in Brussels are Under My Garage, Leftorium, Anti Tapas, Strictly Niceness, Los Ninos, Zukunft, Catclub, Opus, Last Days Of, Giraffes & Penguins and the parties by the label Global Hybrid Records, Leaving living Dakota and many many more….

-But of course, you can find parties for any type of people: if you fall for the “VIP” category, then try the Just A Night or Les Folies Bourgeoises and LGBTQIA community will love the Dansez-Vous Français parties, Bénédictions parties at Benelux, or, if you’re looking for the alternative equivalent, you should check the soirées Chaudière.
+But of course, you can find parties for any type of people: if you fall for the “VIP” category, then try the Just A Night or Les Folies Bourgeoises and LGBTQIA+ community will love the Dansez-Vous Français parties, Bénédictions parties at C12 or the Gay Haze parties that are very inclusive and top qualities.
+Or, if you’re looking for the alternative equivalent, you should check the soirées Chaudière.

 Parties can be thrown in squats (occupied buildings), some are organized by associations: they have a dinner, a concert or a performance followed by a DJ set… The music is not the essential criteria, but you can have awesome surprises.

-During the Summer, you might want to attend an open-air party.
-I would then suggest you read the summer guide about after work drinks and parties.
+During the Summer, you might want to attend an open-air party that can be anywhere in the city…

 Cover Picture: taken in Berlin – July 2014